salilkadam/Infrastructure/DEPLOYMENT.md

 For production, ensure you:
 1. Update credentials in the secret
-2. Switch to `letsencrypt-prod` cluster issuer
+2. Switch to `letsencrypt-prod` cluster issuer (API SSL only)
 3. Update resource limits as needed
 4. Configure monitoring and backup strategies
+5. Consider VPN or bastion host for console access
+6. Review NodePort security (console is accessible on all nodes)

 ## Troubleshooting